Prompting Techniques

 Section titled “Frame first, then implement”If the task is vague, do not jump straight to architecture.
 First, ask the agent for a short framing brief covering the problem, desired outcome, non-goals, options, and open questions with owners.

 A false certainty that the agent knows your intent is a common failure mode.
 Ask the agent to separate facts, assumptions, and preferences, then review whether its understanding is correct.
-You can include the following snippet in your prompt:
+You can include this snippet in your prompt:

 Interview me relentlessly about every aspect of this plan until we reach ashared understanding.
 Walk down each branch of the design tree, resolvingdependencies between decisions one-by-one.Source: grill-me skill Matt Pocock.
 2026-02-25